levitsky/biolccc/doc/sphinx/source/tutorial.rst

 BioLCCC model.
 The current version of libBioLCCC contains two predefined chemical bases:

-    **rpAcnFaRodBoltzmann** - a ChemicalBasis calibrated for a reversed phase, ACN as a second solvent, 0.1% FA in both solvents and ROD_BOLTZMANN type of BioLCCC model.
+    **rpAcnFaRod** - a ChemicalBasis calibrated for the reversed phase, ACN as a second solvent, 0.1% FA in both solvents and the ROD BioLCCC model.
     The data was obtained in the joint research of Harvard University and Institute for Energy Problems for Chemical Physics, Russian Academy of Science.

-    **rpAcnTfaCoilBoltzmann** - a chemical basis calibrated for a reversed phase,
-    ACN as a second solvent, 0.1% TFA in both solvents and COIL_BOLTZMANN
+    **rpAcnTfaCoil** - a chemical basis calibrated for the reversed phase, ACN as a second solvent, 0.1% TFA in both solvents and the COIL BioLCCC model.
-    BioLCCC model.
 The initial data were taken from Guo et al, Journal of Chromatography, 359 (1986) 449-517.

 **Chromatographic conditions** - a description of a chromatographic equipment and its settings.
 Contains:

-    - The geometry of the column.
+    - the geometry of the column.
-    - The properties of the adsorbent: average size of the pores, porosity (i.e. percentage of volume not filled with the solid phase), (volume of pores)/(total volume of column) ratio, relative adsorption strength.
+    - the properties of the adsorbent: average size of the pores, porosity (i.e. percentage of volume not filled with the solid phase), (volume of pores)/(total volume of column) ratio, relative adsorption strength.
-    - Elution parameters: the shape of the gradient, the composition of components, flow rate, delay time.
+    - elution parameters: the shape of the gradient, the composition of components, flow rate, delay time.
-    - The step of integration over volume.
+    - the step of integration over volume.
-    - Temperature of a column (EXPERIMENTAL).
+    - temperature of a column (EXPERIMENTAL).

 The default values were set rather arbitrarily.